Ed Flynn (politician): Early life and career

 Flynn was born to Raymond Flynn and Kathy Flynn.
-Flynn's father was mayor of Boston from 1984 through 1993, and was also a ambassador of the United States to the Holy See from 1993 through 1997, a member of the Boston City Council from 1978 through 1984, and a member of the Massachusetts House of Representatives from 1971 through 1978.
+Flynn's father was mayor of Boston from 1984 through 1993, and was also an ambassador of the United States to the Holy See from 1993 through 1997, a member of the Boston City Council from 1978 through 1984, and a member of the Massachusetts House of Representatives from 1971 through 1978.

 Flynn was one of six siblings.
 Flynn graduated from Boston's Don Bosco Technical High School and from Newport, Rhode Island's Salve Regina College, where he studied history and government.

 Flynn served in the United States Navy and United States Naval Reserve for 24 years, becoming a second-class petty officer.
 He served active duty at Joint Task Force Guantanamo, and had further service abroad in the United States Naval Reserves.
 His military service included Operation Enduring Freedom.

 Flynn worked as a probation officer in the Suffolk Superior Court, as a legislative affairs specialist at the United States Department of Labor during the Clinton administration, and as a transportation logistical specialist for the 2005 United States presidential inauguration.
 At the Department of Labor he worked on matters related to expanding access to affordable healthcare and efforts to increase the federal minimum wage.

 In 2005, Flynn permanently moved back to Boston from Washington, D.C., settling in South Boston and beginning work as a substitute teacher at Charlestown High School.
 By the time he was elected to the Boston City Council in 2017, Flynn had held membership in a number of Bostonian civic organizations, including the Cityside Neighborhood Association, Veterans of Foreign Wars Thomas M. Fitzgerald Post, Ward 7 Democratic Committee, and South Boston Citizens' Association.